kieran-nichols/catkin_ws_tadaros/README.md

 ## Issues and Error Handling
 If you have any issues, please refer to the issue folder first as someone in our group could have dealt with it already.
 Also, please post your solutions to your general issues in there.

-* When trying to run the nodes, I got an error on "import rospy".
-I fixed it by editing line 160 of /opt/ros/noetic/lib/python3/dist-packages/rospy/impl/tcpros_base.py from (e_errno, msg, *_) = e.args to (e_errno, msg) = e.args
-(note: you will probably need to use sudo to get edit access, something like:
-"sudo nano /opt/ros/noetic/lib/python3/dist-packages/rospy/impl/tcpros_base.py"

 ## Authors
 Kieran Nichols, Sofya Akhetova, Becca Roembke, Peter Adamczyk